Science-Mentorship-Institute/eemp_digital_design/README.md

 6. Optional: Do the signals get evaluated during posedge or negedge?

 # Lab 4: Protocols and Communication
 I2C Waveform and Translation.

-Packets
+Load the URL: `temp.com` or Open `lab3_i2c_wave.vcd` file in a waveform viewer.

 # (Optional)